Jason-Abbott/albertsons/README.md

 ## Architecture
 We restructured the HTML and Javascript to improve interactivity with minimal page reposts (remember this was pre-AJAX).
 We also improved the data access layer with caching and in some cases removed a "business layer" that had no purpose except to satisfy an idea of how many tiers an application should have.

+## Accessibility
+We learned we had a constituency of visually impaired customers who, for the first time, were able to grocery shop independently.
+That was very satisfying to hear.
+We also learned there was a lot we could improve for screen reading software so I dedicated one of our team members to writing custom pages as needed to make the best possible experience for those customers.

 ## Design
 The biggest changes were to the user interface, UX.
 I personally created the new designs, mocked them in Photoshop and implemented the HTML and CSS.
 I focused on minimizing the number of clicks required to accomplish any task.
 See the [screens](./screens/README.md) folder for more samples but highlights include &hellip;